facebook/react/docs/contributing/codebase-overview.md

 ### Warnings and Invariants

-React codebase uses the `warning` module to display warnings:
+The React codebase uses the `warning` module to display warnings:

 ```js
 var warning = require('warning');